-- Marcello: And you had no mess gear or anything of that nature. - King: I'll tell you what I had.
-I never will forget this.
-While we were pulling these carts, one night . . . it was blistering in daytime . . blistering hot in daytime and cool at night, of course.
+Marcello: And you had no mess gear or anything of that nature.

+King: I'll tell you what I had, I never will forget this.
+While we were pulling these carts, one night . . . it was blistering in daytime . . . blistering hot in daytime and cool at night, of course.
 And the mosquitos were very bad.
-We were pulling these carts, and one night we went through a village, and they took us in and gave us a drink of water in this native hut.
-As I walked out the door, I saw a . well, it was a shirt, but it looked more like a pajama top.
-When I saw it, just as I walked out that door I reached up and got it.
-I never did even look to see if anybody saw me.
+We were pulling these carts, and one night we went through a village, and they took us in and gave us a drink of water in this native hut, but it looked more like a pajama top, When I saw it, just as even look to see if anybody saw me.
 I just took a chance, and, sure enough, they didn't.
 All they could do is make me put it back.
 I took that with me.